WHAT IS VEGAN FRIENDLY?

 Even in Canada, where ‘ethical’ and ‘sustainable’ are the catchphrases that are bandied around, the mining companies aren’t known to play fair with the First Nations Peoples on whose land they are mining, with ongoing law suits still in progress around fair reparations to the local tribes-peoples.

-The IQ Diamond is a sustainable, ethical alternative to mined diamonds, with a truly vegan friendly approach.
-Ethica Diamonds creates sustainable and vegan diamond jewellery using the IQ Diamond, for truly ethical engagement rings and wedding rings, as well as diamond pendants and earrings.
+The Ethica Diamond is a sustainable, ethical alternative to mined diamonds, with a truly vegan friendly approach.
+We create sustainable and vegan diamond jewellery using the Ethica Diamond, for truly ethical engagement rings and wedding rings, as well as diamond pendants and earrings.

 Ethica Diamond’s is also working toward using 100% recycled materials in all of our jewellery, and guarantee that all of our Earth-extracted gold and platinum has been mined sustainably and responsibly.